-Your ECU email is the official means of communication between ECU/ECULA and you, so as part of orientation you will check to make sure that you can log on to your account.
+Your ECU email is the official means of communication of ECU/ECULA with you, so as part of orientation you will check to make sure that you can log on to your account.
 You should check your ECU email at least twice a day.
 While other messages may be sent out via apps, chat groups, and/or other methods, this is a courtesy and does not negate the need for you to check your email on a daily basis.
+For more information about ECU email, please see the Survival Guide (page 33).